-Incident Management Process that restores normal service operation as quickly as possible to minimize business impact and ensure that agreed levels of service quality are maintained.
+Incident Management A process that restores normal service operation as quickly as possible to minimize business impact and ensure that agreed levels of service quality are maintained.
 (ITIL definition).
 Involves capturing the who, what, when of service incidents and the onward use of this data in ensuring service level objectives are being met.
-DevOps Foundation, DevSecOps Foundation, Site Reliability Engineering Incident Response An organized approach to addressing and managing the aftermath of a security breach or attack (also known as an incident).
+DevSecOps Foundation, Site Reliability Engineering, DevOps Engineering Foundation Incident Response An organized approach to addressing and managing the aftermath of a security breach or attack (also known as an incident).
 The goal is to handle the situation in a way that limits damage and reduces recovery time and costs.
-DevSecOps Foundation, Site Reliability Engineering Increment Potentially shippable completed work that is the outcome of a Sprint.
-Certified Agile Service Manager, DevOps Foundation Incremental Rollout Incremental rollout means deploying many small, gradual changes to a service instead of a few large changes.
+DevSecOps Foundation, Site Reliability Engineering, DevOps Engineering Foundation Increment Potentially shippable completed work that is the outcome of a Sprint.
+Certified Agile Service Manager, DevOps Foundation, Value Stream Management Foundation, DevOps Engineering Foundation Incremental Rollout Deploying many small, gradual changes to a service instead of a few large changes.
 Users are incrementally moved across to the new version of the service until eventually all users are moved across.
 Sometimes referred to by colored environments e.g. Blue/green deployment.
-Site Reliability Engineering Infrastructure All of the hardware, software, networks, facilities, etc., required to develop, test, deliver, monitor and control or support IT services.
-The term IT infrastructure includes all of the information technology but not the associated people, processes and documentation.
-(ITIL definition) DevOps Foundation, DevSecOps Foundation Infrastructure as Code The practice of using code (scripts) to configure and manage infrastructure.
-DevOps Foundation, DevSecOps Foundation Infrastructure Test The purpose of the test is to verify the framework for EUT operating.
+Site Reliability Engineering, DevOps Engineering Foundation Infrastructure All of the hardware, software, networks, facilities, etc., required to develop, test, deliver, monitor and control or support IT services.
+The term IT infrastructure includes all of the information technology but not the associated people, processes, and documentation.
+(ITIL definition) DevOps Foundation, DevSecOps Foundation, DevOps Engineering Foundation Infrastructure as Code (IaC) The practice of using code (scripts) to configure and manage infrastructure.
+DevOps Foundation, DevSecOps Foundation, DevOps Engineering Foundation Infrastructure Test The purpose of the test is to verify the framework for EUT operating.
 E.g. verify specific operating system utilities function as expected in the target environment.
-Continuous Delivery Ecosystem Foundation, Continuous Testing Foundation Infrastructure-as-a- Service (IaaS) On-demand access to a shared pool of configurable computing resources.
-Continuous Delivery Ecosystem Foundation, Continuous Testing Foundation
+Continuous Delivery Ecosystem Foundation, Continuous Testing Foundation, DevOps Engineering Foundation